tbali0524/cgtest/README.md

 ### Sample test cases

-The repository also includes some test cases for `CodinGame` puzzles.
-Some of these puzzles are rather short and simple, so they are especially well-suited if you want to solve some puzzles in __all the CG-supported languages__.
+The repository also includes some test cases for many `CodinGame` puzzles.

 ___SPOILER ALERT:___ In the repository, there are solution source code files in multiple programming languages for a very simple CG puzzle, called [Rubik](https://www.codingame.com/training/medium/rubik%C2%AE). _If you haven't solved this puzzle yet, do so before checking the sample solutions._

 * The sample `.cgtest.php` runs test cases for the solutions for this single puzzle in several languages, assuming you have the local compilers or runtimes installed.
     * If you don't have the local setup for a language, just comment it out in the `'languages'` section of config file, or override the language selection with the `--lang=` command-line option.
 * There is an additional sample configuration file `.cgtest.full.php`.
+    * Use this config with the `--config=.cgtest.full.php` command-line option.
-This has references to all the provided test cases in a per-language `'includePuzzles'` section.
-Use this config with the `--config=.cgtest.full.php` command-line option.
+    * This has references to ALL the test cases included in the CGTest reporitory.
+    * Some puzzles are listed in the global `'puzzles'` section.
+These are the shortest and simplest puzzles, so they are especially well-suited if you want to solve some puzzles in __all the CG-supported languages__.
+    * Other puzzles are listed in a per-language `'includePuzzles'` section.
+Modify the language and comment out the puzzle names as needed.
+    * For most puzzles only currently only a single test case is provided.
+That is OK for a simple smoke-test but not to prove that your solution is correct.

 ## Restrictions